There are now 3 possible online modes for units:

 - 30 points

-- Students are able to (1) undertake a research project and write a dissertation in a research area of their choice that is relevant to their clinical speciality and training and that has been approved by their supervisor.
-Students are encouraged to undertake research projects that are suitable for publication in the professional literature.; (2) identify the aim(s) of the research project; (3) broadly sketch the context within which the research is located; (4) review the relevant literature; (5) identify how the research was performed and how the data were collected and analysed
+- Students are able to (1) undertake a research project and write a dissertation in a research area of their choice that is relevant to their clinical specialty and training in Prosthodontics and that has been approved by their supervisor.; (2) identify the aim(s) of the research project; (3) broadly sketch the context within which the research is located; (4) review the relevant literature; (5) identify how the research was performed and how the data were collected and analysed

 - Indicative assessments in this unit are as follows: dissertation.
 Further information is available in the unit outline.